lpoto/telescope-docker.nvim/README.md

       theme = "ivy",
       binary = "docker", -- in case you want  to use podman or something log_level = vim.log.levels.INFO,
-      init_term = function(command)
+      init_term = "tabnew", -- "vsplit new", "split new", ...
-        -- Function used to initialize the terminal with the provided command -- by default a new tab with `'term ' .. command` is used.
-        -- Example for using Floaterm instead:
-        vim.cmd("FloatermNew")
-        vim.cmd("FloatermSend " .. command)
-      end
+      -- NOTE: init_term may also be a function that receives -- a command and a table of env. variables as input.
+      -- This is intended only for advanced use, in case you want -- to send the env. and command to a tmux terminal or floaterm -- or something other than a built in terminal.
     },
   },
 }